|

 - Just in case there are days of overcast skies, a gas-powered generator

-should be used as a backup power source for critical electrical needs (i.e.
+can be used as a backup power source for critical electrical needs (i.e.

 stove, heating).